-You can also find information about plans in your area by using the Medicare Plan Finder on the Medicare Web site.
-Go to http://www.medicare.gov and click "Compare Drug and Health Plans."
+You can also find information about plans in your area by using the Medicare Plan Finder on the Medicare website.
+Go to http://www.medicare.govand click "Find health & drug plans."
 Here, you can find information about costs, coverage, and quality ratings for Medicare plans.

-As a reminder, we offer two Medicare Supplemental Plans—one with Part D Prescription Drug coverage and one without.
+As a reminder, we offer two Medicare Supplemental Plans—one with Part D Prescription Drug coverage and one without prescription drug coverage.

 Are there other times of the year to make a change?